 This post may contain affiliate links.
 Read our disclosure here.

-I was first introduced to the concept when my twins were babies, a store moved into the area that you could pay $15-$20 a meal to go in a prepare ready to cook meals.
-For some reason we thought this was the best thing ever… looking back I shudder at the cost compared to what I could make those same meals for now.
+I was first introduced to this concept when my twins were babies over a decade ago.
+A store moved into the area where you could pay $15-$20 a meal to go in and prepare ready-to-cook meals.
+For some reason we thought this was the best thing ever—looking back, I shudder at the cost compared to what I could make those same meals for now.
 The concept, though, is still an awesome one.
+If freezer cooking is a new concept to you or you feel overwhelmed by the idea, keep reading.

 Freezer cooking is a type of investment cooking, designed to fill your freezer with 2 weeks-2 months worth of home-cooked meals.
 Basically, you take one or two days a month and dedicate it to cooking meals.